ArtAssLou/MakerFellowshipArt/README.md

   Conclusion:

-     I created a collection of NFTs using open source, just making the changes I wanted, to create my own self-authored collection,hosted the metadata on IPFS and listed my collection on OpenSea.
+     I created a collection of NFTs using an open source code, just making the changes I wanted, to create my own self-authored collection,hosted the metadata on IPFS and listed my collection on OpenSea.
 It was a very exciting and challenging job to do, I had no experience in the process of creating an NFT and I could notice that it is a more complex and secure job than I believed it would be.